- Introduction

 Latest values

 The Latest values widget type is designed to showcase the latest values of a specific entity attribute or time series data point (e.g., any Gauge Widget or Entities Table widget).
 This type of widget uses values of entity attribute(s) or time series as a data source.
-Digital Gauge in example is displaying current temperature value.
+Digital Gauge in the example is displays the current temperature value.

 Time series

 The Time series widget type displays historical values for the selected period of time, or the latest values in the certain time window (e.g., Timeseries Line Chart or Timeseries Bar Chart).
 This widget type uses only the values of entity time series as a data source.
-In order to specify the time frame of displayed values, Timewindow settings are used.
-The timewindow can be specified on the dashboard page or in the widget details.
+In order to specify the time frame of displayed values, Time window settings are used.
+The time window can be specified on the dashboard page or via widget details.
 It can be either Realtime - the dynamically changed time frame for a certain latest interval, or History - a fixed historical time frame.
 All these settings are part of Timeseries widget configuration.
-In the example, the “Timeseries Line Chart” displays the speed value of device in realtime.
+In the example, the “Timeseries Line Chart” displays the speed value of the device in real-time.

 Control widget

-The Control widget allows sending RPC commands to devices, it handles and visualizes reply from the device (e.g., Raspberry Pi GPIO Control) The RPC widgets are configured by specifying the target device as the target endpoint for RPC commands.
-In the example, the “Basic GPIO Control” widget sends GPIO switch commands and detects the current GPIOs switch status.
+The Control widget allows sending RPC commands to devices, it handles and visualizes replies from the device (e.g., Raspberry Pi GPIO Control).
+The RPC widgets are configured by specifying the target device as the target endpoint for RPC commands.
+In the example, the “Basic GPIO Control” widget sends GPIO switch commands and detects the current GPIO switch status.

 Alarm Widget

 The Alarm Widget type displays alarms related to the specified entity in the certain time window (e.g., Alarms table).
-The Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.
-As the Timeseries widgets, Alarm widgets have the timewindow configuration to specify the time frame of the displayed alarms.
+To configure the Alarm widget, you designate an entity as the alarm source and define the corresponding alarm fields.
+As the Timeseries widgets, Alarm widgets have the time window configuration to specify the time frame of the displayed alarms.
 Additionally, the configuration includes parameters such as “Alarm status”, “Alarm severity”, and “Alarm type”.
-The “Alarm status” parameter is used to show the status of the alarms being fetched.
+The “Alarm status” parameter shows the status of the alarms being fetched.
 The “Alarm severity” parameter shows the frequency of alarm fetches in seconds.
 The “Alarm Type” parameter helps identify the primary source of the alarm.
 For instance, “HighTemperature” and “LowHumidity” represent two different alarms.
-In this context, the “Alarms table” widget displays the latest alarm for the device in real time.
+In this context, the “Alarms table” widget displays the latest alarm for the device in real-time.

 Static